Tanks-The-Crusades/TanksTAS/README.md

 - Slow down (or speed up) the entire game, including timer, movement, shooting cooldown, enemy AI, and everything else, except the actual framerate.
 - Lag switch, which tricks the game into thinking there was a lag spike.
 This cause the game to skip ahead in time, allowing tanks and bullets to clip through walls.
 The timer is increased by the skipped time.
 - TAS notice, always visible on screen.

+## Planned Features
+- Input Display
+- Bullet trajectory display?
+- Freeze time (different from pausing because it sets delta time to 0 instead of actually pausing, meaning you can aim, shoot (if you're not on cooldown), and lay mines (also if you're not on cooldown).
+Until you unfreeze time, the bullet won't move and the mine fuse won't decrease.
+- Frame by frame?
+(Basically freeze time, but you can toggle input keys)

 Below is the original README for Tanks.